ckopec-dev/Stem-Cheatsheets/Sql.md

 GROUP BY certification, language
 ORDER BY title_count DESC;

+-- Show count of films with a minimum of over ten films by release year SELECT release_year, COUNT(title) AS title_count FROM films GROUP BY release_year HAVING COUNT(title) > 10;

 ~~~

 ## Other useful functions

 - ROUND(number_to_round, decimal_places): if decimal_places is negative, the number will round to the left of the decimal point

+## Order of execution

+- FROM
+- WHERE
+- GROUP BY
+- HAVING
+- SELECT
+- ORDER BY
+- LIMIT

+## Having vs where

+- WHERE can't filter aggregate functions.
+- WHERE filters individual records, HAVING filters grouped records.